 To a greater degree than most any other game before this, it allowed grown folks to play Barbies in the coolest way possible.

 I've done some playthroughs with different crews and have had some fun roleplay fun as a result of this.
 Simply looking like the crew you want to be adds quite a lot.
 I recently did a direct action group in which we coordinated gear and changed our camo to match each new environment we were in.
 I've also done some CIA informant stuff where we ran around doing interrogation missions, using only handguns and ear-pieces.
 When stuff got harsh, we called in the locals to do the heavy lifting.
 The general playthrough method for 90% of those out there is to quietly snipe from a hill top.
 It's effective, and being "ghostly" has always been implied for this game.
 But big damn YAWN.
 There are just so many ways to go about things in this game.
-I had a group of local friends in which we loaded up in pure Russian kit, used only AK's and PKM's, and just intimidatingly rolled into towns to "negotiate" with the sicarios.
+I had a group of local friends in which we loaded up in pure Russian kit, used only AK's and PKM's, and just rolled around on intimidation and kill missions.
 If you've got a little imagination, the simply dress-up exercises and self-imposed play limits really transform what this game can be.
 And I'll be honest, after doing my 100% completion playthrough, I wasn't super motivated to do it again without a quirk or two.
 That's really because of how complete I felt about the whole campaign and how much I invested into it.

 Which brings me to the secretest sauce of all.